hazelcast/hazelcast-jet/site/docs/concepts/event-time.md

 whose aggregate results you are interested in.
 This is called *windowing*.
 You can imagine the window as a time interval laid over the time axis.
 A given window contains only the events that belong to that interval.
-Probably the most natural kind is the *sliding window*: it slides along the time axis, trailing behind the current time.
+Probably the most natural kind of window is the *sliding window*: it slides along the time axis, trailing just behind the current time.

 Sliding window aggregation is a great tool to discover the dynamic properties of your event stream.
 Quick example: say your event stream